Hassan-xl/HTP-Drawing-Analysis-using-YOLO-Vision-Models-RAG/README.md

 PROJECT STATUS
 --------------------------------------------------
 Completed.
-Open to future research and extensions.
+Open for future research and extensions.

 --------------------------------------------------
 ACKNOWLEDGEMENTS